-This warning applies doubly so to RVers who are often connecting to somewhat marginally secured public WiFi networks at campgrounds, rest areas, and even truck stops.
+This warning applies doubly so to RVers and Cruisers who are often connecting to somewhat marginally secured public WiFi networks at campgrounds, rest areas, and even truck stops.

 Here are a few additional tips and details to expand on Nina's post: